sapphire777/BK-Photography/README.md

 # BK-Photography

-## Remeber to pull the code first before making any changes on your end.
+## Remember to pull the code first before making any changes on your end.